kenobi314159/cellular-automaton-fpga/README.md

 # Cellular Automaton FPGA
 This project implements a configurable FPGA-accelerated Cellular Automaton.
-The user can preconfigure the size, transition function and a few other parameters of Automaton using a python script.
+The user can preconfigure the size, transition function and a few other parameters of the Automaton using a python script.
 Each Cell of the Automaton is then implemented in the FPGA's logic and runs in parallel with the other ones.
-After being loaded to the FPGA, the Automaton can be controlled and analyzed through a Wishbone bus connected to UART interface.
-The target device of the project is FPGA board CYC1000 by Trenz Electronic.
+After being loaded to the FPGA, the Automaton can be controlled and analyzed through a Wishbone bus connected to a UART interface.
+The target device of the project is [FPGA board CYC1000](https://wiki.trenz-electronic.de/display/PD/TEI0003+Getting+Started) by Trenz Electronic.

 ## Top level diagram
 ```